denalisk/word-counter/Specs.md

     * **OUTPUT:** false

-* Check to see if each word in the list of words is the target word.
-This will check the core functionality of the program, to check each word in the large string for the target word.
+* Check to see if the target word is contained in the series of words.
+This will test if the program can find the target word in a large number of words.
     * **INPUT:** ["This" "is" "a" "string"], "string"
-    * **OUTPUT:** false false false true
+    * **OUTPUT:** true

 * Count the number of time the target word found a match.
 This will check to see if the program can return the number of times a word appears in a string.